mcrio/Mcrio.AspNetCore.Identity.On.RavenDb/Readme.md

 ### Unique values

-Unique usernames are stores in the compare exchange.
+Based on the configuration unique usernames are stored in the compare exchange or as separate documents with atomic guards.

-When unique email is required it will be stored in the compare exchange to ensure uniqueness, otherwise there will be no compare exchange entry.
+When unique email is required, based on configuration it will be stored in the compare exchange or separate document with atomic guards, otherwise there will be no compare exchange entry.

 (*) Making the emails required at a later stage (when there already are users registered) is not recommended as the compare exchange will not have the existing emails registered.
 Technically it should work fine as